 The Moss Arts Center and Hahn Horticulture Garden are absolute can’t miss activities not just in the city, but in the state.

 And be sure to explore the paths on Huckleberry Trail to get all you can from your trip to Blacksburg.

 Founded in 1740, Leesburg has been a staple mark to both this state and this country for centuries.
 It features some prominent tourist destinations such as the Ida Lee Park and the Marshall House.

 It has large stretches of farmland both as interactive museums and private, functional homes that give this town an authentic feel you can’t get anywhere else.
 And it even has activities for the whole family.

 If this is a weekend getaway with the whole crew, then check out the Leesburg Animal Park for all the exhibits necessary to make your trip memorable.

 Address: Leesburg, VA

-As both the capital and the most popular, Richmond is one place no traveler should miss visiting in Virginia.
+As both the capital and the most popular, Richmond is one place no traveler should miss visiting on a weekend trip in Virginia.
 As one of the United States’ oldest cities, it has significant cultural weight, and honors that through a number of monuments and museums.